Wendell Berry: Life

 Berry was the first of four children to be born to John Marshall Berry, a lawyer and tobacco farmer in Henry County, Kentucky, and Virginia Erdman Berry.
 The families of both parents had farmed in Henry County for at least five generations.
 Berry attended secondary school at Millersburg Military Institute and then earned a B.A.
 (1956) and M.A.
 (1957) in English at the University of Kentucky.
 In 1956, at the University of Kentucky he met another Kentucky writer-to-be, Gurney Norman.
 He completed his M.A. and married Tanya Amyx in 1957.
 In 1958, he attended Stanford University's creative writing program as a Wallace Stegner Fellow, studying under Stegner in a seminar that included Larry McMurtry, Robert Stone, Ernest Gaines, Tillie Olsen, and Ken Kesey.
 Berry's first novel, Nathan Coulter, was published in April 1960.

-A John Simon Guggenheim Memorial Foundation Fellowship took Berry and his family to Italy and France in 1961, where he came to know Wallace Fowlie, critic and translator of French literature.
+A Guggenheim Fellowship took Berry and his family to Italy and France in 1961, where he came to know Wallace Fowlie, critic and translator of French literature.
 From 1962 to 1964, he taught English at New York University's University Heights campus in the Bronx.
 In 1964, he began teaching creative writing at the University of Kentucky, from which he resigned in 1977.
-During this time in Lexington, Kentucky, he came to know author Guy Davenport, as well as author and monk Thomas Merton and photographer Ralph Eugene Meatyard.
+During this time in Lexington, he came to know author Guy Davenport, as well as author and monk Thomas Merton and photographer Ralph Eugene Meatyard.

 On July 4, 1965, Berry, his wife, and his two children moved to Lane's Landing, a 12 acre that he had purchased, and began growing corn and small grains on what eventually became a homestead of about 117 acre.
 They bought their first flock of seven Border Cheviot sheep in 1978.
-Lane's Landing is in Henry County, Kentucky in north central Kentucky near Port Royal, and his parents' birthplaces, and is on the western bank of the Kentucky River, not far from where it flows into the Ohio River.
+Lane's Landing is in Henry County in north central Kentucky near Port Royal, and his parents' birthplaces, and is on the western bank of the Kentucky River, not far from where it flows into the Ohio River.
 Berry has farmed, resided, and written at Lane's Landing ever since.
 He has written about his early experiences on the land and about his decision to return to it in essays such as "The Long-Legged House" and "A Native Hill".

 From 1977 until 1980, he edited and wrote for Rodale, Inc. in Emmaus, Pennsylvania, including for its publications Organic Gardening and Farming and The New Farm.
 From 1987 to 1993, he returned to the English Department of the University of Kentucky.
-Berry has written at least twenty-five books (or chapbooks) of poems, sixteen volumes of essays, and twelve novels and short story collections.
+Berry has written at least twenty-five books (or chapbooks) of poems, twenty-four volumes of essays, and fifteen novels and short story collections.
 His writing is grounded in the notion that one's work ought to be rooted in and responsive to one's place.